mit-dci/mas.s62/README.md

 2. Add a new feature to an existing system like Bitcoin, Ethereum, or another cryptocurrency or shared ledger implementation
 3. Propose a formalization in this space for a topic that has not been formalized yet
 4. Pose and solve an interesting problem

+## Final Project Submission

+Fork this repo on github and add your materials to the projects folder.
+Make a subfolder with the name of your project so that it's organized.
+Also, please include a LISCENSE file describing the license for the source code of the project material, as people out there on the internet may be insterested in using this code and / or collaborating.
+Please submit PRs but Wednesday night, and I'll merge them.